-Dog distemper.
-Viral disease - distemper in dogs: symptoms and treatment at home, how does it manifest, signs and is it transmitted to humans?
-Folk remedies for the plague
+Canine distemper.
+Viral disease - distemper in dogs: symptoms and treatment at home, how does it manifest itself, signs and is it transmitted to humans?
+Folk remedies for plague

-After treatment for distemper, the puppy developed weakness, heavy breathing, the dog refuses to eat, almost does not drink water.
+After treatment for distemper, the puppy developed weakness, heavy breathing, the dog refuses to eat and hardly drinks water.
 What to do?

 Answer

 Hello!
-Distemper (distemper of carnivores) is a dangerous disease, sometimes not without consequences.
-Unfortunately, the form of distemper is not indicated, several variants of the disease are known.
+Distemper (canine plague) is a dangerous disease, sometimes not without consequences.
+Unfortunately, the form of plague is not specified; several variants of the disease are known.

-Distemper (Carré disease) - systemic disease, affecting, as a rule, the entire body with a predominant violation of a certain system.
-Based on the foregoing, a number of variations of the disease are distinguished: intestinal, pulmonary, skin and nervous.
-Often (up to 90% of cases) there is a generalized distemper that combines several forms.
-Known atypical appearance, most dangerous variety disease leading to death.
+Distemper (Carre's disease) - systemic disease, which, as a rule, affects the entire body with a predominant violation of a certain system.
+Based on the above, a number of variations of the disease are distinguished: intestinal, pulmonary, skin and nervous.
+Often (up to 90% of cases) generalized plague occurs, combining several forms.
+Famous atypical appearance, most dangerous species disease leading to death.

-With adequate mild treatment form - skin.
-The temperature rises slightly, blisters form on the skin, the formations burst and dry out, pus accumulates under the crusts.
+With adequate easy treatment form - skin.
+The temperature rises slightly, blisters form on the skin, formations burst and dry out, and pus accumulates under the crusts.

-Pulmonary distemper strikes first respiratory system.
-There is a dry cough, turning into a wet one, wheezing, discharge from the eyes and nose, hoarse breathing, diarrhea and vomiting are possible.
-Intestinal plague is manifested by diarrhea, vomiting with mucus, blood, dehydration, the animal is extremely weakened, periodically loses consciousness.
-The dog's appetite completely disappears, and a strong thirst remains.
-The color of the tooth enamel changes.
-The gastrointestinal variety is common, including symptoms of both varieties of the disease.
+Pneumonic plague primarily affects respiratory system.
+There is a dry cough, turning into a wet one, wheezing, discharge from the eyes and nose, wheezing, diarrhea and vomiting are possible.
+Intestinal plague is manifested by diarrhea, vomiting with mucus, blood, dehydration, the animal is extremely weakened, and periodically loses consciousness.
+The dog's appetite completely disappears, leaving a strong thirst.
+The color of tooth enamel changes.
+The enteropulmonary variety is common, including symptoms of both types of the disease.

-nervous form plague carnivores gives severe consequences and can act as a complication of another type of disease.
-Symptoms - convulsions, photophobia, excitability.
-Lesions persist after nerve plague nervous system: paralysis, epileptic seizures, mental changes.
-Pathology often ends in the death of the animal.
+Nervous form gives carnivore plague severe consequences and can be a complication of another type of disease.
+Symptoms: convulsions, photophobia, excitability.
+Lesions persist after nervous plague nervous system: paralysis, epileptic seizures, mental changes.
+The pathology often ends in the death of the animal.

 Consequences and complications

-The effects often remain for life.
-Depending on the shape past illness are heavy and mediocre.
-As a rule, after the distemper, dogs remain chronic diseases digestive system, complications on the lungs, bronchi, heart after the pulmonary form, damage to the liver and pancreas, after the nervous - blindness, deafness, paralysis.
+The consequences often remain lifelong.
+Depending on the shape past illness There are heavy and mediocre ones.
+As a rule, after distemper dogs remain chronic diseases digestive system, complications on the lungs, bronchi, heart after the pulmonary form, damage to the liver and pancreas, after the nervous one - blindness, deafness, paralysis.
 Complications of the intestinal form - chronic colitis, enteritis.
-AT oral cavity neoplasms appear, including teeth, darkening of the enamel persists.
-Sometimes, after a seemingly complete recovery, the animal falls ill again, and with severe nervous plague.
-This happens when the virus is not destroyed, but continues to develop into nerve cells.
+IN oral cavity New growths appear, including teeth, and the darkening of the enamel persists.
+Sometimes, after a seemingly complete recovery, the animal becomes ill again, with severe nervous plague.
+This happens when the virus is not destroyed, but continues to develop in nerve cells.

-As for the specific pet, it is believed that the puppy has a digestive disorder, possibly enteritis, and digestion is impaired nutrients from food.
-There is a chance that the untreated virus is activated, the first three to four weeks after recovery, it is necessary to carefully monitor the condition of the pet.
-At this time, the immunity of animals is weakened, any load, stress leads to a recurrence of the disease.
-At the first sign of deterioration in the puppy's well-being, contact your veterinarian as soon as possible!
-If the recovery goes well, the dog develops lifelong immunity to illness.
-In the future, it is still recommended to vaccinate the dog against distemper.
+As for a specific pet, presumably, the puppy has a digestive system disorder, possibly enteritis, and absorption is impaired nutrients from food.
+There is a chance that the untreated virus will be activated; the first three to four weeks after recovery, the pet’s condition should be closely monitored.
+At this time, the animals' immunity is weakened, any load or stress leads to a recurrence of the disease.
+At the first sign of deterioration in your puppy’s health, contact your veterinarian as soon as possible!
+If recovery goes well, the dog develops lifelong immunity to illness.
+In the future, it is still recommended to vaccinate your dog against distemper.

 Distemper in puppies

-The described puppy was lucky - for kids, dog distemper is dangerous, often leads to death, especially lightning-fast, proceeding quickly and asymptomatically.
-The Carré virus is extremely dangerous for unvaccinated puppies at the age of 1 - 1.5 months, the dogs die as a result.
-At a later age, if the puppy was born from a vaccinated mother and received a vaccine, and the immune system is not weakened, the outcome of the disease is expected to be favorable.
-In puppies, unlike adult animals, canine distemper rarely becomes chronic.
+The described puppy was lucky - canine distemper is dangerous for children and often leads to death, especially lightning-fast distemper, which occurs quickly and asymptomatically.
+The Carré virus is extremely dangerous for unvaccinated puppies aged 1 - 1.5 months; the dogs die as a result.
+At a later age, if the puppy was born from a vaccinated mother and received the vaccination, and the immunity is not weakened, the outcome of the disease is expected to be favorable.
+In puppies, unlike in adult animals, canine distemper rarely becomes chronic.

 Be sure to take your puppy to the vet.
-It's hard to give advice without seeing the animal.
+It's difficult to give advice without seeing the animal.
 The doctor is able to see the symptoms missed by the owners and prescribe adequate treatment.
-An examination of the internal organs (stomach, intestines, gallbladder, liver) is shown in order to accurately establish the cause of the symptoms described.
+An examination of internal organs (stomach, intestines, gallbladder, liver) is indicated in order to accurately determine the cause of the symptoms described.

-For the treatment of complications digestive system a sparing diet consisting of nutrients easily digestible products: minced meat, finely chopped meat, rice broth, beef liver, cottage cheese, meat broth, eggs and milk.
-With insufficient production of enzymes, dogs are given natural or artificial before feeding. gastric juice.
-Now it is required to provide the animal with peace and lack of stress so that the virus does not activate during the period when the immune system weakened.
+To treat complications of digestive system a gentle diet consisting of nutritious easily digestible foods: minced meat, finely chopped meat, rice broth, beef liver, cottage cheese, meat broth, eggs and milk.
+If there is insufficient enzyme production, dogs are given natural or artificial before feeding. gastric juice.
+Now it is necessary to provide the animal with peace and absence of stress so that the virus does not activate during the period when the immune system weakened.

-If you went to the veterinarian, most likely, the diagnosis was made correctly.
-It is worth saying that at certain stages, dog distemper shows symptoms similar to other dangerous diseases, for example, parvovirus enteritis.
-It happens, simultaneously with the plague or after recovery develops viral hepatitis.
-Complications after distemper can be caused by pathogens that have entered a weakened body.
+If you contacted a veterinarian, most likely the diagnosis was made correctly.
+It is worth saying that at certain stages, canine distemper exhibits symptoms similar to other dangerous diseases, for example, parvovirus enteritis.
+It happens that it develops simultaneously with the plague or after recovery viral hepatitis.
+Complications after plague can be caused by pathogens that enter a weakened body.
 It is recommended to consult a veterinarian.

-Distemper in dogs (canine distemper, Carré disease)- a dangerous contagious infectious disease that occurs in hyperacute (fulminant), acute, under acute form.
-It is characterized by a disturbance in the work of the gastrointestinal tract, nervous disorders, fever, profuse diarrhea, acute catarrh of the mucous membranes, conjunctivitis, and skin exanthema.
-Plague is one of the most dangerous, insidious, ubiquitous viral disease.
-In addition to dogs, distemper affects predatory animals (foxes, wolves, raccoons), fur-bearing animals.
+Distemper in dogs (canine distemper, Carré's disease)– a dangerous contagious infectious disease that occurs in hyperacute (fulminant), acute, under acute form.
+It is characterized by disruption of the gastrointestinal tract, nervous disorders, fever, profuse diarrhea, acute catarrhal inflammation of the mucous membranes, conjunctivitis, and skin exanthema.
+Plague is considered one of the most dangerous, insidious, widespread viral disease.
+In addition to dogs, predatory animals (foxes, wolves, raccoons) and fur-bearing animals are susceptible to distemper.

-Distemper is especially dangerous for young unvaccinated dogs aged from two months to a year, small puppies with unformed immunity.
-In veterinary medicine, the following dog breeds are most susceptible to canine distemper: german shepherds, huskies, staff terriers, Chinese crested, bull terriers, Pekingese, lapdogs, pugs, collies.
+Distemper poses a particular danger to young, unvaccinated dogs aged two months to a year, and small puppies with undeveloped immunity.
+In veterinary medicine, the following dog breeds are most susceptible to canine distemper: german shepherds, huskies, staff terriers, Chinese crested dogs, bull terriers, Pekingese dogs, lap dogs, pugs, collies.
 Terriers and mongrel dogs show resistance to distemper.
-But it must be borne in mind that the breed predisposition and susceptibility are still scientific facts not proven.
-The disease does not have seasonal manifestations, so dogs can get sick with distemper at any time of the year.
+But it must be taken into account that breed predisposition and susceptibility are still scientific facts not proven.
+The disease has no seasonal manifestations, so dogs can get distemper at any time of the year.

-Distemper in dogs is caused by an RNA virus from the paramyxovirus family.
-The virus is resistant to factors external influence, sunlight, UV, negative temperature conditions.
+Canine distemper is caused by an RNA virus from the paramyxovirus family.
+The virus is resistant to factors external influence, sunlight, UV radiation, negative temperature conditions.
 At minus 15-20 degrees, it remains active in animal corpses for up to six to seven months.
 The virus is resistant to some disinfectants.

-In external environment distemper virus enters with faeces, urine, nasal discharge, feces, which are excreted by recovered, infected individuals in which the disease proceeds in latent form without showing any clinical signs.
-Recovered dogs shed the distemper virus in environment within 75-90 days.
+In external environment The distemper virus enters with feces, urine, nasal discharge, excrement, which is released by recovered, infected individuals in whom the disease proceeds in latent form without showing any clinical signs.
+Recovered dogs release the distemper virus into environment for 75-90 days.
 Virus carriers are all types of wild animals.

-Infection occurs through direct direct and indirect contact of infected individuals with healthy individuals, through general subjects household items, inventory, bowls, collars, dog ammunition, combs. bedding.
-Infection occurs by airborne, alimentary route when dogs consume food and water contaminated with viruses.
+Infection occurs through direct and indirect contact of infected individuals with healthy individuals, through general subjects household items, equipment, bowls, collars, dog equipment, combs. bedding.
+Infection occurs through airborne droplets and alimentary routes when dogs consume food or water contaminated with viruses.

-The introduction of viruses into the body occurs through the mucous, submandibular, bronchial lymph nodes, where it multiplies.
-From bodies lymphatic system the virus with blood and lymph flow spreads to the vital important bodies.
-The organs of the respiratory, circulatory, immune, endocrine, and nervous systems are affected.
+The introduction of viruses into the body occurs through the mucous membranes, submandibular, and bronchial lymph nodes, where it multiplies.
+From organs lymphatic system the virus spreads through the blood and lymph flow to vital important bodies.
+Damage occurs to the organs of the respiratory, circulatory, immune, endocrine, and nervous systems.

 Symptoms of distemper in dogs

-Distemper of dogs can occur against the background of other infectious viral diseases - adenovirus, coronovirus infection, parvovirus enteritis.
-The intensity of the manifestation of plague depends on the resistance of the organism, the degree of virulence (pathogenicity), the strain of the virus, the presence / absence of secondary infections, the presence in the body of pathogenic factors, microorganisms, physiological features organism, disease stage.
-The incubation period, from the moment the pathogenic bacteria enters the body until the first symptoms appear, lasts from three to five days to two to three months.
+Canine distemper can occur against the background of other infectious viral diseases - adenovirus, coronavirus infection, parvovirus enteritis.
+The intensity of the manifestation of plague depends on the resistance of the body, the degree of virulence (pathogenicity), the strain of the virus, the presence/absence of secondary infections, the presence of pathogenic factors, microorganisms in the body, physiological characteristics organism, stage of the disease.
+The incubation period, from the moment pathogenic bacteria enter the body until the first symptoms appear, lasts from three to five days to two to three months.

-Distemper in dogs proceeds at lightning speed, in acute, subacute, typical, atypical forms.
+Distemper in dogs occurs at lightning speed, in acute, subacute, typical, atypical forms.
 Less commonly noted chronic course.
-Depending on the diagnosed clinical picture distinguish between intestinal, respiratory, cutaneous, nervous, abortive form.
-In dogs, in 80-96% of cases, a generalized form is diagnosed that combines clinical manifestations all forms.
+Depending on the diagnosis clinical picture distinguish between intestinal, respiratory, skin, nervous, abortifacient form.
+In dogs, in 80-96% of cases, a generalized form is diagnosed, combining clinical manifestations all forms.

-In adult dogs with a strong, formed immunity, distemper is manifested by fever, depression general condition, lethargy, apathy, change in behavior.
-The disease lasts from three to six days, ends with recovery.
+In adult dogs with a strong, formed immune system, distemper manifests itself as fever, depression general condition, lethargy, apathy, changes in behavior.
+The disease lasts from three to six days and ends with recovery.

 temperature rise to 41-42 degrees;